 - Simmer the lentils in 4 cups water until tender - this could be a couple hours.
 Urad dal takes forever.

-- Puree about 1/2 the lentils and return to the pot with the remaining whole lentils
+- Drain the lentils.
+Puree about 1/2 the lentils and return to the pot with the remaining whole lentils

 - Warm your curry base.